 Because why not?
 Masturbation can be incredibly empowering as you learn about your body and grow more in tune with the mind-body connection.
 Even better, the rush of endorphins and oxytocin released after an orgasm promotes deeper sleep and can help reduce stress while lowering cortisol levels.

 Masturbation is also quite literally the safest way to get off.
 Just be sure to wash your hands and sanitize any toys before and after use.
 We especially love the Lewand Deax—a 6-speed waterproof handheld vibrator that gives you 15 vibration options to choose from so you’ll never get bored.

 For more intimate encounters with your partner(s) at home or afar, head over to Bustle where CEO Lindsay Wynn gives some tips to keep your sex life interesting while social distancing.

-What you want to do: Sleep.
+If you want to: Sleep.

 The work hard, play hard lifestyle doesn't embrace the necessity of adequate sleep, even though we’ve heard time and time again how important it is.
 Poor sleep quality has been linked to depression, lowered concentration and productivity, and poor diet and lifestyle habits.